RobotLocomotion/drake-iiwa-driver/README.md

 The patch above applies correctly to the FRI 1.7, 1.11, and 1.14 source.
 Other versions have not been tested.

-#### Building with bazel
+#### Building with Bazel

-When building with bazel, it will automatically fetch a copy of drake to build against.
+When building with Bazel, it will automatically fetch a copy of drake to build against.
 You should be able to run `bazel build //...` to produce a working driver.

-This is the easiest method for developers who are already working with the drake source, since a working bazel build enviornment for drake should be sufficient to build this package.
+This is the easiest method for developers who are already working with the drake source, since a working Bazel build enviornment for drake should be sufficient to build this package.

 #### Building with CMake